 Much in the fashion of Bay Lake Tower at Disney’s Contemporary Resort, the lobby is small and understated with limited seating—lovely but perhaps a bit too cozy.
 And the strange check-in system of roaming cast members with electronic tablets is totally chaotic.
-No one knows who is next in line and the result is the feeling of being overlooked and invisible to the arriving guest.
-All the more reason to utilize Disney’s Online Check-in system found on your My Disney Experience account.
+No one knows who is next in line, and the result is the feeling of being overlooked and invisible to the arriving guest—all the more reason to utilize Disney’s Online Check-in system found on your My Disney Experience account.

 Off the lobby is Le Petit Café, a coffee shop by day and cocktail bar by night.
 Behind it and accessible from the Café is Voyageurs’ Lounge, interesting in that it contains nostalgic memorabilia from Walt’s travels to the Riviera.

-Out back lakeside are European-inspired gardens perfect for strolling with bubbling fountains and shimmering mosaic murals.
+Out back lakeside is European-inspired gardens perfect for strolling with bubbling fountains and shimmering mosaic murals.
 Two pools and a delightful splash area make for plenty of aquatic delights.
 The family-friendly Riviera Pool is a zero-entry option with a fun slide wrapping around a stone turret.
 The splash area, S’il Vous Play, inspired by the grand public fountains of Europe, has two slides, spraying toadstools, and a la Fantasia cavorting characters.
-For a more laid-back vibe choose Beau Soleil Pool in the central courtyard.
+For a more laid-back vibe, choose Beau Soleil Pool in the central courtyard.
 Of course, you can’t help but notice the double-R monogram logo found everywhere throughout the resort.
 Don’t miss the tunnel leading to Disney’s Skyliner transportation hub where more than 1 million hand-cut, hand-laid tiles make up two sparkling mosaic murals, one of Peter Pan’s nighttime London, the other Rapunzel’s floating lantern scene from “Tangled.”

 341 units.
 1080 Esplanade Ave, Lake Buena Vista, FL 32830; 407-939-5277.
 Check-in 3 p.m.; Check-out 11 a.m.